Pavankumardontha/dynamic-programming-/README.md

 36) Consecutive 1's not allowed
 37) Count possible ways to construct Buildings
 38) Longest Path in Directed Acyclic graph
-39) Buy and sell stocks
+39) Buy and sell stocks(one transaction allowed) - I
-40) Buy and sell stocks - II (refer recursive and iterative and analyse why dp cannot be used in this problem)
+40) Buy and sell stocks(multiple transactions) - II (refer recursive and iterative and analyse why dp cannot be used in this problem)
 41) Buy and sell stocks - III
 42) Buy and sell stocks - IV
 43) Buy and sell stocks with cooldown